dirkpetersen/file-system-analysis/README.md

 Conversion process completed!
 ```

+## Analyze File System Data

+### Using Existing Reports

+For testing, we'll use the sample data in the `testdata` folder

 The key advantage of DuckDB is that it doesn't require importing files into a database.
 You can query Parquet files directly, for example:

 ```